 \section{Introduction}

-Generative modeling has witnessed remarkable progress recently, largely due to the emergence of robust architectures like diffusion models~\cite{ho2020ddpm,song2022ddim,robin2022ldm}.
-Conditional generation and, in particular, text-to-image generation~\cite{ramesh2022dalle2,robin2022ldm}, has been the focal point given its application potential and availability of high-quality training data~\cite{schuhmann2022laion5b,Bain21webvid10m}.
-This success has also led to a revived interest in video generation, such as text-to-video~\cite{vid2vid-zero,text2video-zero,singer2022makeavideo,chen2023videocrafter1}.
-While text conditioning has been thoroughly investigated, the unique advantages of audio-visual synchrony for video generation remain underexplored.
-Unlike text, which provides control over global semantics, audio offers both semantic control on video content and precise control at each moment of the generated video.
+Generative modeling has witnessed remarkable progress recently, largely due to the emergence of diffusion models~\cite{ho2020ddpm,song2022ddim,robin2022ldm}.
+Conditional generation and, in particular, text-to-image generation~\cite{ramesh2022dalle2,robin2022ldm}, has been the focal point given its application potential and availability of high-quality datasets~\cite{schuhmann2022laion5b,Bain21webvid10m}.
+This success has also led to revived interest in video generation, such as text-to-video~\cite{vid2vid-zero,text2video-zero,singer2022makeavideo,chen2023videocrafter1}.
+While text guidance has been thoroughly investigated, the unique advantages of audio-visual synchrony for video generation remain underexplored.
+Unlike text, which provides control over global semantics, audio offers both semantic control on videos and precise control at each moment in time.

 Most existing works on audio-to-visual generation are however either limited to semantic control~\cite{lee2022soundguided,jeong2023tpos,sung2023soundtovisual,tang2023codi}, or constrained on singular scenarios such as human talking face~\cite{lipreading,zhou2019talking,park2022synctalkface,ye2023geneface,Zhou2021Pose,ng2024audio2photoreal,outoftime,Chung2019perfectmatch}.
-The former focuses on ambient audio datasets lacking synchronization cues with environmental sounds~(ranining, fire crakcling, wind)~\cite{lee2022soundguided} or music~\cite{aist-dance-db}, where shifting the audio temporally does not lead to major changes in visual content.
+The former focuses on ambient audio datasets lacking synchronization cues with environmental sounds~(ranining, fire crakcling, wind)~\cite{lee2022soundguided} where shifting the audio temporally does not lead to major changes in visual content.
 The input audio in such cases thus substitutes text to provide only global semantics.
 The latter, talking faces, while synchronized, are extremely limited in generation diversity and control.